There is an alternative.

 Consider the information above to determine whether you would be better served by a real estate agent or an investor.
 If you decide to go with an investor, make sure to do your homework and compare your options.
 Look at their history, reviews, commission fees, and past results.
 Only then can you decide who is best for you.

-If you decide you’d rather forgo the traditional listing process and sell your home to an investor, we invite you to contact Get Fair Home Offers.
-We’ll provide you with an offer in as little as 48 hours, and we can pay you cash for your home in as little as a week.
+If you decide you’d rather forgo the traditional listing process and sell your home to an investor, we invite you to contact us.
+We’ll provide you with an offer in as little as 48 hours, and we can pay you cash for your home in 30 days or less.
 Our offers are straightforward and delivered with no hassle and no obligation.
+If you’re saying to yourself, “I want to sell my house fast in Richmond,” contact us today on our website.
+Discover what we can do for you.